Governments & cultural ministries.

 Unlike a grant or subsidy, the fund takes a position in cultural value over time.
 Returns grow as the work compounds culturally, and flow back to the creators and communities that produced it.
 The structure is designed for sovereign and institutional capital operating on generational time horizons.

-Capital market architecture for cultural production, complementing grant infrastructure.
+Capital market architecture for cultural production — complementing grant infrastructure.
 Returns compound through the creative economy rather than settling in adjacent industries.

-Norwegian composers and performers saw their share of streaming revenue fall from 29% to 24% despite strong policy support at every level.
-Subsidy distributes what exists.
-Capital expands it.
+Norwegian composers saw their share of streaming revenue fall from 29% to 24% despite strong policy support at every level.